-The more strenuous the tasks you carry out on your PC are, the more your CPU (processor) will heat up.
-This becomes particularly noticeable during gaming or heavyweight video editing, but your CPU may be prone to overheating anyway if it’s poorly ventilated, or the thermal paste on the chip has worn out.
-Luckily, there’s a borderline-miraculous tool that can reduce high temperatures by a process called “undervolting.”
+The more strenuous the tasks you carry out on your PC, the more your CPU (processor) will heat up.
+This becomes particularly noticeable during gaming or heavyweight video-editing, but your CPU may be prone to overheating anyway if it’s poorly ventilated or the thermal paste on the CPU has worn out.
+Luckily, there’s a borderline-miraculous tool that can reduce high temperatures and reduce power usage by a process called “undervolting.”

-It’s called Throttlestop, and we’re going to show you how to use it to cool down a toasty CPU.
+It’s called Throttlestop, and this article shows you how to use it to undervolt your CPU.

-Note: if you’re unsure about whether your CPU temperature is too hot, read our guide on how to monitor your CPU temperature in Windows 10.
+Note: if you’re unsure about whether your CPU temperatures are too hot, read our guide on how to monitor your PC temperature in Windows 10.
 Certain laptops are also locked off from undervolting, which you can check by looking for a “Locked” sign in the Throttlestop FIVR menu.

 What Is Undervolting?

 Undervolting, simply put, reduces the amount of power/voltage being directed to your CPU.
-The more power sent to your CPU, the hotter it gets.
-The lesser the power, the cooler it gets.
+The more power sent, the hotter it gets.
+The less power, the cooler it gets.
 Simple.
 Another perk of undervolting for laptop users is that it extends battery life.

-Best of all, undervolting doesn’t noticeably affect performance, even during high-intensity activities like gaming.
+Best of all, undervolting your CPU doesn’t noticeably affect performance, even during high-intensity activities like gaming.
 It really is as good as it sounds!

 Undervolt Your CPU Using Throttlestop

-Ignore the numbers.
-More relevant are the four select-circles at the top-left.
-These let you switch between different profiles, each of which can have their own undervolt settings.
+Next up is the four select-circles at the top left.
+These let you switch between different profiles, each of which can have its own undervolt settings.
 We’ll switch this to “Game,” as we’re creating a profile for gaming, but you can leave it on “Performance” if you like.

-So with the profile that you want to set up selected, click the “FIVR” button in Throttlestop.
-In the new window tick the “Unlock Adjustable Voltage” box.
+So with the profile you want to set up selected, click the “FIVR” button in Throttlestop.
+In the new window, tick the “Unlock Adjustable Voltage” box.

-Next, we’ll be decreasing the “Offset Voltage” slider, which is the undervolting part.
+Next, we decrease the “Offset Voltage” slider, which is the undervolting part.
 We recommend decreasing this to “-100mV” to start.

 Once you’ve done this, click “Apply” and continue to track your system stability and CPU temperatures.
 (You can track CPU temperatures from the main Throttlestop window.)